yukiseno/flask_blog/README.md

 **Default admin account:**
 - Username: `admin`
-- Password: `adminiI!`
+- Password: `admin123`

-(Change this password immediately in production!)
+(Note: You can change this password using the "Change Password" page once logged in!)

 ### User Workflow